containers/oci-umount/README.md

 systemd is expected to be able to run within the container without requiring the `--privileged` option.
 However you will still need to specify a special `--stop-signal`.
-Standard docker containers sends SIGTERM to pid 1, but systemd does not shut down properly when it recieves a SIGTERM.  systemd specified that it needs to recieve a RTMIN+3 signal to shutdown properly.
+Standard docker containers sends SIGTERM to pid 1, but systemd does not shut down properly when it recieves a SIGTERM.  systemd specified that it needs to receive a RTMIN+3 signal to shutdown properly.

 If you created a container image based on a dockerfile like the following:
 ```